 So, for a currency-issuing government, taxes do not (and, logically, cannot) finance government spending.
-(A scholarly demonstration of this point is provided in Stephanie Kelton (Bell), ‘Can Taxes and Bonds Finance Government Spending’, Journal of Economic Issues, 2000, vol. 34, pp. 603-20.
-A working paper version can be found here.)
+(A scholarly demonstration of this point is provided in Stephanie Kelton (Bell), ‘Do Taxes and Bonds Finance Government Spending?’, Journal of Economic Issues, 2000, vol. 34, pp. 603-20.)

 The role of taxation

 Taxation serves other important purposes.
-As already mentioned, viewed at the most fundamental level, the enforcement of a tax obligation ensures a demand for the currency.
-By imposing a tax, the government creates a need within non-government for the currency.
-This ensures a willingness on the part of some in the non-government sector to transact with government, and enables some resources to be transferred from the private to public sector.
+As already mentioned, viewed at the most basic level, the enforcement of a tax obligation ensures a demand for the currency.
+By imposing taxes, government creates a need within the community for the currency.
+This ensures a willingness of some individuals and organizations to transact with government, enabling resources to be transferred from the private to public sector.

 Taxes are also used to moderate private spending during inflationary and deflationary episodes.
-When economic activity is strong and demand is testing the limits of productive capacity, prices of goods and services tend to rise.
+When economic activity is strong and demand is testing the limits of productive capacity, prices of goods and services tend to inflate.
 A rise in tax payments will withdraw some private spending power from the economy, easing the inflationary pressures.
 When economic activity is weak, deflationary forces and mass unemployment can result.
 A reduction in tax payments can soften the effects.

 For the most part, this moderation of private spending occurs automatically, through what are called the ‘automatic stabilizers’.
 When income and employment expand, people pay more tax and receive less in welfare benefits, even if the government does nothing to alter tax rates and benefit programs.
 When income and employment contract, tax payments fall and welfare receipts rise.

 Taking these considerations together, taxation enables the transference of real resources from the private to public sector in a non-inflationary manner.
 By removing some private spending power, the government is able to purchase goods and services without unduly bidding up prices.

 Ultimately, the size of the public sector relative to the private sector is a political choice.
-The right tend to prefer lower taxes and a smaller role for government; the left tend to support higher taxes, which create greater space for public-sector activity.
+The right tend to prefer lower taxes and a smaller role for government; the left tend to support higher taxes to create greater space for public-sector activity.